 SKG Sangha relies on charitable donations for its project funding.
 In 2008/9 its turnover was Rs1, 62, 02,710. [approx. $US 344,775] They made a profit of Rs, 1, 50,009 [approx. $US 3,190] and their assets totalled Rs2, 17,428 [approx. $US 4, 625].

-CH4NGE Limited will provide finance for project implementation in return for which it will receive title to all CERs on certification.
+CH4NGE Limited will provide finance for project implementation in return for which it will receive title to all VERs on certification.
 CH4NGE is registered in England and Wales under company number 06695049.
 Its registered office is at c/o Martineau (Ref.
 DRJ), 35 New Bridge Street, London, EC4V 6BW.
 CH4NGE will raise the funds for the finance from shareholders/investors but this will only be possible once it can be demonstrated that the project has been validated.

 Guideline 2 states: The barrier test in Step 3 of the Tool for the demonstration and assessment of additionality states that .If the CDM does not alleviate the identified barriers that prevent the proposed project activity from occurring, then the project activity is not additional.